NetLogo/Test-Extension/README.md

 # NetLogo test extension

-This package contains the NetLogo extension called `test`, which lets you define and run unit tests for NetLogo code.
+This package contains the NetLogo extension called `test`, which lets you define and run unit tests in your NetLogo model code.

 ## Status

-Probably abandoned (at least as of July 2013)
+Updated for NetLogo 6 in July 2018, might undergo further experiments and improvements.

 ## Using